cobwebos/docs/articles/azure-stack/azure-stack-solution-pipeline.md

 ### <a name="azure-stack"></a>Azure Stack
  - [Deploy Azure Stack](azure-stack-run-powershell-script.md).
 The installation usually takes a few hours to complete, so plan accordingly.
- - Deploy [SQL](azure-stack-sql-resource-provider-deploy.md) and [App Service](azure-stack-app-service-deploy.md) PaaS services to Azure Stack.
+ - Deploy [App Service](azure-stack-app-service-deploy.md) PaaS services to Azure Stack.
  - Create a Web App and configure it for [FTP publishing](azure-stack-app-service-enable-ftp.md).
 Make note of the new Web App URL, as it is used later.

 ### <a name="developer-tools"></a>Developer tools